-We also identified the drivers for the increase in the computational cost within each of the two families of models.
-The need to perform simulations for deriving prediction intervals (due to lack of analytical expressions in some models) is the most computationally demanding factor for the exponential smoothing models, followed by the inclusion of a seasonality and the inclusion of a trend component.
-The use of higher seasonal autoregressive or moving average orders ($P$ and $Q$) is the computationally demanding factor for increasing the computational cost of an ARIMA model, followed by the non-seasonal orders ($p$ and $q$).
-The length of the series had a lesser effect in both model families.
+We also identified the drivers of higher computational cost within each of the two families of models.
+The need to perform simulations to derive prediction intervals (because some models lack analytical expressions) is the most computationally demanding factor for exponential smoothing models, followed by the inclusion of seasonality and a trend component.
+In an ARIMA model, the main culprit for computational cost is higher seasonal autoregressive or moving average orders ($P$ and $Q$), followed by nonseasonal orders ($p$ and $q$).
+The length of a series had a lesser effect in both model families.

-To test the statistical significance of the differences between pools, we use the modified Diebold-Mariano (DM) test for comparing the performance of the various pools of models considered in order to rule out that the lower scores were obtained due to chance \citep{Harvey1997-xv, Athanasopoulos2009-db}.
-The DM test allows for comparing forecasting models, aligned with comparisons conducted using classical statistics hypothesis testing, accounting for the autocorrelation that exists when forecasting $h$-steps ahead of the origin.
-From the DM test, one can calculate the percentage of times that a pool of models is significantly better or worse than other pools considered, for each of the forecast horizons (for yearly time series, this would imply 1 to 6 step-ahead forecasts, for quarterly 1 to 8 step-ahead forecasts, and for monthly 1 to 18).
+To test the statistical significance of the differences between pools, we used the modified Diebold-Mariano (DM) test to compare the performance of the various pools of models to rule out that the lower scores were due to chance \citep{Harvey1997-xv, Athanasopoulos2009-db}.
+The DM test allows comparisons of forecasting models and accounts for the autocorrelation that exists when forecasting $h$-steps ahead of the origin.
+A DM test permits calculating the percentage of times a pool of models is significantly better or worse than other pools for each forecast horizon.

-For the exponential smoothing models, when considering the accuracy performance measured by MASE, the reduced pool is never worse than other pools on the yearly and monthly time series and is significantly better between 50\% and 100\% of the time.
-In the case of the quarterly time series, the reduced pool is worse than the no multiplicative trend pool 87.5\% of the time and significantly better than the other pools in 87.5\% to 100\% of the cases.
+With exponential smoothing models, when accuracy measured by MASE is considered, the reduced pool is never worse than other pools and is significantly better 50\% to 100\% of the time.
+In considering the uncertainty performance as measured by MSIS, the reduced pool is significantly better than other pools from 28\% up to 66.7\% of the time and never significantly worse.

-When considering the uncertainty and the performance as measured by MSIS, the significance of the reduced pool’s performance can also be explored.
-On the yearly time series, it is better than other pools 16.7\% to 100\% of the time and worse only than the Damped trend pool 33\% of the instances.
-On the quarterly data, the reduced pool is significantly better than other pools 12.5\% to 37.5\% of the time, but never significantly better than the no multiplicative trend pool.
-It is significantly worse than three of the other pools in 1 out of 8 horizons.
-On the monthly time series, the reduced pool is significantly better than other pools anywhere from 28\% up to 66.7\% of the time and never significantly worse.